Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ### How to handle Performance Issues:

 - Use the Super Resolution Mod and your GPU's correct technology.
 AMD = FSR, Nvidia = DLSS.
 Try different profiles.
+Nvidia 20 and 30 series should use Preset K. 40 and 50 series should use Preset M.
 - Update your GPU Drivers.
-- Play with your GPU software settings.
+- Optimize your GPU software settings.
 AMD = Adrenaline, Nvidia = Nvidia Control Panel + GeForce App.
-- Optimize your Windows settings.
+- Optimize your Windows settings. https://www.youtube.com/watch?v=Ntkc6PeImhU
-- Lower your in-game Graphics Settings.
+- Lower your in-game Graphics Settings. https://www.youtube.com/watch?v=rN1r5hFoWOo
 - Disable some or all of the resource heavy mods.
-- Try using the Lossless Scaling App.
+- Try using the Lossless Scaling App. https://www.youtube.com/watch?v=qc3zZEYpfLY
 - Invest in new hardware.
 For 7DtD, CPU is the most important, than GPU and Memory.
+Free tip: Whenever I build I PC, I start with the Display, to hit those metrics.

 ---